-If this card is Special Summoned: You can Special Summon 1 Level 2 Warrior monster from your hand or GY, but its effects are negated, also banish it when it leaves the field.
+If this card is Special Summoned: You can Special Summon 1 Level 2 Warrior monster from your hand or GY, but negate its effects, also banish it when it leaves the field.
 You can only use this effect of “C.C.
 Matoran Hafu” once per turn.
-A monster Special Summoned from the Extra Deck using this card as material gains this effect. ●While face-up on the field, its name is also treated as “C.C.
+A monster that was Special Summoned from the Extra Deck using this card as material gains this effect. ●This card’s name is also treated as “C.C.
 Matoran Hafu”.

 Both of Hafu’s effects are essentially retained from his original incarnation, with a bit of adjustment.
 Being the master carver, he’s fully meant to facilitate more Extra Deck summoning and brings back another Level 2 Warrior (could be another Matoran, or a generic Tuner like Junk Anchor to enable Synchros) when Special Summoned.
 His other ability is crafting “Hafu originals” in his own likeness, meaning whatever uses him as material inherits his name.
 This mainly has applications in a dedicated “C.C.
 Matoran” strategy, where members of the archetype get a range of neat benefits.
 Here, it’s really just a cute gimmick that barely comes up.